skunklab/SkunkLab.Core/ReadME.md

 The technology is designed to run on docker containers and the getting started sample show you how to get up and running in minutes on Azure AKS.

-For custom production deployments see [here](/docs/deployconfig.md)
+For Management API using PowerShell v6 see [here](/docs/mgmtapi.md) For custom production deployments see [here](/docs/deployconfig.md)

 ![Architecture](/docs/arch.jpg)